Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Introduction

 Compared with the conventional massive MIMO (mMIMO), the basic idea of the XL-MIMO is to deploy an extremely large (perhaps infinite) number of antennas in a compact space.
 Specifically, many XL-MIMO hardware design schemes with different structures and terminologies have been investigated, e.g., \emph{holographic MIMO} \cite{9716880,9779586,9848831}, \emph{large intelligent surfaces (LIS)} \cite{8319526,9139337}, \emph{extremely large antenna array (ELAA)} \cite{2022arXiv220503615L}, and \emph{continuous aperture MIMO (CAP-MIMO)} \cite{2021arXiv211108630Z}.
 All these schemes are regarded as promising solutions for future wireless communications.
 However, their characteristics and relationships have not been well discussed.

 In addition to the difference in hardware structure, the XL-MIMO introduces several new features that the conventional mMIMO does not have.
 The reason is that the XL-MIMO not only increases the number of antennas but also causes a fundamental change in electromagnetic (EM) characteristics to improve significantly the spectral efficiency and spatial degrees of freedom (DoF).
 However, the new features of XL-MIMO make system performance analysis and optimization difficult, because the XL-MIMO pushes the EM operating region from the far-field region to the near-field one.
 In the conventional mMIMO system, the boundary to divide the near-field region and the far-field region, i.e., the Rayleigh distance, is negligible.
 Therefore, we can assume that the receiver is located in the far-field region and the EM wave can be simply modeled based on the planar wave assumption, where all array elements have the same signal amplitude and angle of arrival/departure (AoA/AoD).
 However, the far-field assumption fails in the analysis of the XL-MIMO system, because the significant increase in the number of antennas and antenna apertures cannot make the Rayleigh distance negligible~\cite{2022arXiv220503615L,9314267}.
 The receiver is very likely to be located in the near-field region, where the EM wave should be described based on the vectorial spherical wave assumption.
 We should also consider that the distances and AoA/AoD between the transmitter and receiver antenna elements vary over the antenna array.
+Besides, the channel spatial non-stationarity should be investigated, which is generally not considered in the studies of conventional mMIMO.
+When addressing the channel spatial non-stationarity, only a portion of the array is viewable to the users, so-called the Visibility Region.
 Many efforts have been endeavored to derive the accurate and tractable channel modeling methods for the line-of-sight (LoS) propagation \cite{9650519,9617121} or non-line-of-sight (NLoS) propagation \cite{2022arXiv220503615L,9765526} in the XL-MIMO system.
 However, the aforementioned difficulties in the near-field region analysis lead to insufficient discussion in a practical XL-MIMO channel model that considers both the LoS and NLoS propagation components simultaneously.